 The Chase Sapphire Preferred Card

-Click Here to learn more about the Chase Sapphire Preferred Card.
+Click Here to get more information about the Chase Sapphire Preferred Card.

-That's not the case if you booked this same flight with Delta SkyMiles or any other airline mileage program.
+That's not the case if you booked this same flight with Hawaiian Airlines miles or any other airline mileage program.
 But from Chase's perspective, you're using your points to pay for a cash ticket – and that means you can earn miles and credits toward elite status, regardless of which airline you're flying.